bagustris/ravdess_song/README.md

 For Google Colab, [click here](https://colab.research.google.com/github/bagustris/ravdess_song/blob/main/ravdess_song_sd_fc.ipynb) (You must have a google account!).
 You can also clicks in .ipynb file above and open it colab.

-## Explanation for Colab /Jupyter Files  (On progress)
+## Explanation for Colab /Jupyter Files
 - ravdess_song_sd_fc.ipynb:
   This is the simplest implementation.
 We extract aoustic features and fed it into fully-connected (FC) networks.
 The scenario is speaker-dependent (SD).
 - ravdess_song_sd_lstm.ipynb:
   This is the fastest implementation.
 If you want to have a fast insight just looking this code.
 The file reads acoustic feature extracted in `data` dir and feed it to LSTM neural networks.
 The scenario is speaker dependent.
 - ravdes_song_si_lstm.ipynb:
-  A more detail implementation by shoing feature extraction process.
+  A more detail implementation by showing feature extraction process.
 The model uses long shor-term memory (LSTM) networks.
 - ravdess_song_si_cnn.ipynb:
   Similar to the the previous file but it uses one-dimensional CNN (Conv1D) instead of LSTM.
 Acoustic features are loaded from saved npf files.